 Sautee the onion, peppers, and garlic in olive oil in a large pot until onions are soft, about 3 to 5 minutes.

 Add the remaining ingredients, except for the basil, and bring to a simmer.
 Allow to cook over low heat for one hour.

 Transfer half of the soup to a blender and puree until smooth, then return to the pot.

 Add basil or cilantro and enjoy your coconut soup!

-This recipe is both vegetarian and vegan, so it is 100 percent egg-free, dairy-free and low in cholesterol.
+- Both vegetarian and vegan, this recipe is 100 percent egg-free, dairy-free and low in cholesterol.
 We like to add some diced and sauteed tofu to coconut soup to give it an extra boost of protein.